AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >[!NOTE]
 >
 >* The sender's address will be used for replies by default.
 >* The header parameters must not be empty.
 By default, they contain the values input when configuring the deployment wizard.
-For further information, refer to [this section](../../installation/using/deploying-an-instance.md).
+For further information, refer to the [Installation Guide](../../installation/using/deploying-an-instance.md).
 >* The sender's address is mandatory to allow an email to be sent (RFC standard).
 >* Adobe Campaign checks the syntax of email addresses entered.